-- Waterjet cutting is commonly used for cutting fiberglass, metals, cement boards, and other materials used in construction work.
+- Waterjet cutting is commonly used for cutting fiberglass, metals, cement boards, and other materials used in architectural and construction work.

 - Complex architectural artwork in false ceilings and other installations is also created by waterjet cutters.

 - Since waterjet cutting does not cause any jagged edges, it is also used for the cutting of wallpapers.

 - Electronic and microelectronic components are highly sensitive to heat.
 Their electrical properties can change if heat-affected zones are created.
 This is why a highly precise cold cutting process like abrasive waterjet cutting is perfect for the job.

 - Job shops often handle a lot of different materials and a lot of different cutting requirements.
 Therefore, abrasive waterjet cutters are used in job shops because they offer the most versatility among any professional cutting process.

 - Metal service centers require a cutting method that can work on a large area of material with a high cutting speed.
 This is why waterjet cutting is used in the industry extensively.

 - Another benefit of waterjet cutting is that it can perfectly work on metals that are poor conductors of electricity.
 For arc-based cutting technologies, that is not the case.

 - Waterjet cutting is also used for making prototypes and models of products in the research phase.
 With angular cuts and high precision, the prototypes created with waterjet cutting can be made to look as intended by the imagination.

 - Abrasive waterjet cutting works quite well for common lab equipment such as stainless steel and alloys.
 It can handle all the materials used to make experimental equipment.